Shicheng-Guo/BIS180L_web/_posts/2019-05-30-genetic-networks-2.md

 ```

 Rank the correlations for each gene.
-We will use the absolute corelation value, so + or - correlations will be treated the same.
+We will use the absolute correlation value, so + or - correlations will be treated the same.
 This will lead to an __unsigned__ network.

 ```r
 gene_exp5_rank <- apply(gene_exp5_cor,2,function(x) rank(-abs(x)))